andraluca/reading-notes/coders_computer.md

 Options to choose from:

-1.  text editors that come with your computer:  very basic, not ideal
+1.  text editors that come with your computer:  very basic, not ideal, such as TextEdit or NotePad
 2.  third party options - each equipped with great features - such as:
     1. NotePad++
     2. Sublime Text